shuozhixu/LAMMPSatUCSB/README.md

 # An example: Calculating the GSFE curve in a BCC metal

-First, to understand the GSFE curve, read these two papers:
+First, to understand the generalized stacking fault energy (GSFE) curve, read these materials:

-- Shuozhi Xu, Yanqing Su, Lauren T.W.
+- Sections 2 & 3 of: Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017
 - Shuozhi Xu, Emily Hwang, Wu-Rong Jian, Yanqing Su, Irene J. Beyerlein, [Atomistic calculations of the generalized stacking fault energies in two refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.intermet.2020.106844), Intermetallics 124 (2020) 106844

+The GSFE curve is just one curve taken from the GSFE surface, also known as the &gamma;-surface, which is usually calculated in FCC metals.
+To know more about the GSFE surface, please read

+- Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [Density functional theory calculations of generalized stacking fault energy surfaces for eight face-centered cubic transition metals](http://dx.doi.org/10.1063/1.5115282), J. Appl.
+Phys.
+126 (2019) 105112

 When you are ready to run simulations, download five files to a local directory `local_gsfe` on your local computer.
 The first four files can be downloaded from this github repository, including